 The table should look colorful and appetizing, as Moroccans express their love through food.

-And the good is, Moroccan side dishes are REALLY easy to make!
-Don’t trust me?
-Just try my recipes below and you will be amazed!
-They are so popular here at Moroccanzest that I included them in my highly requested recipe cards ebook.
+And the good thing is, Moroccan side dishes are really easy to make!
+Not so sure?
+Just try these recipes below and you will be amazed.
+They are the easiest and tastiest Moroccan side dishes to make.
+You will get tons of compliments, I promise.

 The Best Moroccan Side Dishes to Try

 These side dishes go with Moroccan lamb tagines, beef tagines, chicken tagines, or any vegetable tagine.
-You can also serve them with any dish.
-They are very versatile.
+You can also serve them as a main dish if made in a large-sized serving.

-So here is the list of my favorite and most requested Moroccan side dishes and recipes.
+Here is the list of my favorite and most requested Moroccan side dishes recipes.
 They are easy to make and every bite will taste like being on vacation in Morocco.

 Moroccan Carrot Salad